A04-Capstone-Group-02/movie-analysis/README.md

 ### `classification` target

 Run the classification pipeline.
-This target will transform the data into tf-idf matrix, fit a one-vs-rest logistic regression as the classifier and tune the parameters if specified.
+This target will transform the data into a TF-IDF matrix, fit a one-vs-rest logistic regression as the classifier and tune the parameters if specified.

 The configuration file for this target is `classification.json`, which contains the following items: